marianor/NRedis/README.md

 # Introduction
-A simple Redis Client to support .NET projects.
+A simple Redis Client supporting .NET projects.
 It is written as .NET Standard 2.0.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: